Data-Driven Insights: How to Measure ROI For Virtual Events

 • Basic - Using spreadsheet reports to view information and capture numbers.

 • Automatic - Automation tools, such as scheduled reports, reduce the time spent on gathering metrics, freeing you to focus on interpreting and understanding your data.
-Additional tools available for creating dashboards and visual data representation include:

 • Power BI - Microsoft’s analytics tool, its basic functionality looks at event-level data including the number of events, number of registrants and number of attendees.